There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Dwell time is the amount of time that a user spends on your website after clicking on your result on the search engine results page.

-On the other hand, a short dwell time could mean that the user did not find what they were looking for on your site or that your site was not relevant to their query.
+On the other hand, a short dwell time could mean that the visitor did not find what they were looking for on your site or that your site was not relevant to their query.

 To improve it, you can make sure that your website is relevant to the user’s query and that it contains informative and interesting content.